-To view a list of upcoming prescribed burns in South Australia please visit DEWNR's fire management prescribed burns page.
+To view a list of upcoming prescribed burns in South Australia please visit DEW's fire management prescribed burns page.

 As with visiting any natural environment, your safety is an absolute priority.
 Before embarking on any wilderness activities, be sure to check for any park closures or fire bans and closures that may affect you.